zachlatta/school/sophomore/world-history/summer-work/question-responses.md

    * Coffee houses became a play for informal intellectual conversation.
      At coffee houses scientists could discuss and recieve feedback on ideas.
      Lectures were also sometimes held at coffee houses.
-5. How did coffee play a pivotal role in the „financial revolution‟?
+5. How did coffee play a pivotal role in the financial revolution?
    * Originally stocks were traded in the royal exchange, but the government passed laws placing limits on the trades.
 In protest, brokers moved to nearby coffee houses, which led to the creation of the London Stock